Tone Loc: 2016–present: I Love the 90s Tour

-Currently, he is among the list of performers on the I Love the 90s Tour, which has performed worldwide since April 2016, as well as having featured appearances on the I Love the 90s: The Party Continues Tour from July to September 2017.
+Tone Lōc was among the list of performers on the I Love the 90s Tour, which has performed worldwide since April 2016, as well as having featured appearances on the I Love the 90s: The Party Continues Tour from July to September 2017.

 Personal life

 Legal issues

-In December 2010, Tone Loc was arrested for an alleged DUI.
+In December 2010, Tone Lōc was arrested for an alleged DUI.
 He was released on bail claiming a medical condition had caused a seizure.

-On June 18, 2011, Tone Loc was arrested for felony domestic violence and felony possession of a Colt AR-15 Sporter rifle, heavily restricted by California law, but not involved in the domestic incident after an altercation with the mother of one of his children.
-He was released less than three hours later after posting $50,000 bail.
+On June 18, 2011, Tone Lōc was arrested for felony domestic violence and felony possession of a Colt AR-15 Sporter rifle, which is heavily restricted by California law.
+The weapon was not involved in the domestic incident, an altercation with the mother of one of his children.
+Tone Lōc was released less than three hours later after posting $50,000 bail.
 On October 3, 2011, he entered a plea of no contest to both charges, and was sentenced to one day in county jail, three years of probation, 52 weeks of anger management counseling and 30 days of community service.

-On March 23, 2019, Tone Loc was detained by the Midland Police Department in Midland, Texas.
+On March 23, 2019, Tone Loc was detained by the Midland Police Department in Texas.
+It was later revealed that the reason for the detention was a heated argument caused when Lōc confronted someone who was wearing a Confederate battle flag baseball cap.
+After the two arguing parties agreed to separate, Lōc was released and no charges were filed.

 Health issues

 Tone Lōc has collapsed onstage multiple times since 1995; some if not all of these collapses have been due to seizures, according to at least one report.
 On May 29, 2009, he was rushed to a hospital after collapsing during a concert in Pensacola, Florida.
 The rapper cut his elbow when he fell and was released the same day.

-On October 15, 2011, he was hospitalized for exhaustion after collapsing onstage during a concert in Atlanta, Georgia.
-He was taken to a local hospital where he was intravenously rehydrated.
+On October 15, 2011, Lōc was hospitalized for exhaustion after collapsing onstage during a concert in Atlanta, Georgia.
+He was taken to a local hospital and intravenously rehydrated.
 Another similar incident occurred in 2012.
-On March 16, 2013, he collapsed onstage, at a performance at the Bridge Bash in Des Moines, Iowa, but he refused hospital care.
-He collapsed onstage on December 6, 2013, during a performance in San Francisco, California, and collapsed again on November 26, 2016, during a performance in Sioux Falls, South Dakota, but he later returned to the stage.
-He wears his signature sunglasses at every performance to help reduce the likelihood of a seizure.
+On March 16, 2013, he collapsed onstage at a performance at the Bridge Bash in Des Moines, Iowa, but refused hospital care.
+Lōc collapsed onstage on December 6, 2013, during a performance in San Francisco, California, and collapsed again on November 26, 2016, during a performance in Sioux Falls, South Dakota, but he later returned to the stage.